 DIETARY PROTEIN: Wild Argentine black and white tegus consume a wide variety of invertebrates and vertebrates, carcasses, and even eggs.
 Young tegus are primarily insectivorous.
-Offer a variety of insects, such as dubia roaches, gut-loaded crickets, phoenix worms, cockroaches, superworms, mealworms, and wax worms.
-Tegus often show less interest in feeder insects as they grow and can be gradually transitioned to larger prey items, such as appropriately-sized, pre-killed or frozen-thawed rodents.
-Feeding live rodents is not recommended due to the risk of injury to the tegu.
+In captivity, offer a variety of insects, such as gut-loaded crickets, phoenix worms, cockroaches, dubia roaches, superworms, mealworms, and wax worms.
+Tegus often show less interest in feeder insects as they grow and can gradually be transitioned to larger prey items, such as appropriately-sized, pre-killed or frozen-thawed rodents.
+Feeding live rodents is not recommended due to the risk of injury to your tegu.
 Lean ground meat (specifically low-fat ground turkey), fish, and/or raw eggs can be offered as occasional treats.
 Another option for feeding adults is the “Chicken Pot Pie” Gel Food Premix (Repashy Specialty Pet Products).

 PRODUCE: Offer tegus a variety of vegetables and smaller amounts of fruits, such as strawberries, melons, tomatoes, and bananas.
 Fruit consumption tends to increase as tegus age.

-FREQUENCY: Young tegus should be fed every day in captivity.
+FREQUENCY: Young tegus should be fed every day.
 Tegus between 1-3 years old should be fed every other day and once they exceed 3 years of age, tegus can be fed every 3 days.

 OBESITY: Adult tegus are prone to obesity.
 Monitor body weight regularly and provide sufficient time and room for exercise.
-BITE PREVENTION: Tegus are often voracious feeders and all tegu species can display aggressive feeding behavior.
+BITE PREVENTION: Tegus are often voracious feeders.
+All tegu species can display aggressive feeding behavior, however, Colombian tegus have a reputation for being more aggressive and are a better choice for the more experienced reptile owner.
 Prevent accidental bites from your hungry lizard by feeding from a bowl or with tongs.
 Some owners prefer to feed their tegus in a separate, paper-lined enclosure.
+This approach results in conditioned behavior that may decrease feeding-frenzy activity when the lizard is approached in their usual (nonfeeding) cage.

 SUPPLEMENTATION: A calcium supplement without vitamin D3 is recommended and should be sprinkled on or mixed with food at every meal.
 A multivitamin is also recommended to be mixed into food once weekly.
 Supplementation recommendations do not vary with age.